 - Sunday market strolls – browse around the best fresh farmers markets in the world – straight from Kiwi farms to your tummy

-- Picnics and BBQs in the many parks and domains
+- Picnics and barbecues in the many parks and domains

-- Try a flat white for your study break caffeine fix with some of the best coffee in the world
+- Try a flat white for your study break caffeine fix – Auckland has some of the best coffee in the world